-It is essential that courses planned for Year 12 and Year 13 students in 2025 contain enough literacy credits and enough numeracy credits to meet the requirements for NCEA Level 1 and for University Entrance.
+It is essential that courses planned for Year 12 and Year 13 students in 2026 contain enough literacy credits and enough numeracy credits to meet the requirements for NCEA Level 1 and for University Entrance.
 While you can gain many more English credits before the end of this year it is important to check that you can and will meet these requirements.
 Literacy and Numeracy at Level 1 and 2 can be gained from English and Mathematics and other subjects in selected standards.
-Subject Directors can tell you which standards will contribute to Numeracy and Literacy in 2025.
+Subject Directors can tell you which standards will contribute to Numeracy and Literacy in 2026.

-2025 Year 12 and 13 students: fill in the table below to help check that you have enough credits or suitable Cambridge grades.
+2026 Year 12 and 13 students: fill in the table below to help check that you have enough credits or suitable Cambridge grades.
 You can use this information to help complete your option sheet.

-Number of credits you need Number of credits you already have Number of credits still available this year Will you have enough credits? lf no then in 2025 you need to take Literacy NCEA Level 1 10 Level 1 Literacy from approved standards Level 1 English or Māori or courses with approved Literacy standards 5 Level 2 Reading Level 2 English or Māori or courses with approved d for UE 5 Level 2 Writing Literacy standards Credits needed for OR AS English E grade or above.
-OR AS English Cred Numeracy NCEA Level 1 10 Level 1 Numeracy from approved standards Level 1 Mathematics or courses UE 10 Level 1 Numeracy from approved standards with approved Numeracy standards OR IGCSE grade D or above Or IGCSE Mathematics Write in the number of credits or IGCSE formative grades you have gained so far - your school report, IGCSE Certificate or NZQA login or tracking sheet will show this.
+Number of credits you need Number of credits you already have Number of credits still available this year Will you have enough credits? lf no then in 2026 you need to take or Literacy NCEA Level 1 10 Level 1 Literacy credits Level 1 English or Te Reo Māori, or courses with approved literacy standards, and/or sit the literacy co- requisite exam 5 Level 2 Reading Level 2 English or Māori or courses with approved Literacy standards Credits needed for UE 5 Level 2 Writing OR AS English E grade or above.
+OR AS English Cre Numeracy NCEA Level 1 10 Level 1 Numeracy credits Level 1 Mathematics or courses with approved UE 10 Level 1 Numeracy credits Numeracy standards and sit the numeracy co- requisite exam OR IGCSE grade D or above Or IGCSE Mathematics Write in the number of credits or IGCSE formative grades you have gained so far - your school report, IGCSE Certificate or NZQA login or tracking sheet will show this.
 Write in the number of credits still available.
 Get this from your course summary.
 Answer yes, no, or maybe